audy/audy.github.io/content/blog/2020-05-14-Polyglot-Makefiles.md

 +++
 title = "Polyglot Makefiles"
 date = 2020-05-14
+description = "Did you know that you can use any programming language in a Makefile?"
 +++

 Did you know that you can change the shell in a `Makefile`?
 It's true.
 I found